BOARD OF DIRECTORS

 Steven Beckly is a Chinese-Canadian photographic artist residing in Tkaronto/Toronto.
 Beckly’s work has been featured in exhibitions at Daniel Faria Gallery, Toronto; the Doris McCarthy Gallery at the University of Toronto, Scarborough; Stride Gallery, Calgary; Remai Modern, Saskatoon; the Musée d'art contemporain de Montréal; and The Museum of Fine Arts, Houston.

-Lina El Mugammar (she/her) is an associate in the Intellectual Property Group at Cassels in Toronto.
-Her legal practice is varied and touches on all aspects of intellectual property law.
+Lina El Mugammar (she/her) is an associate specializing in intellectual property law.
 Lina is building a creator-focused practice to provide artists with passionate representation and advocacy.
 She is a graduate of Osgoode Hall Law School and the University of Waterloo, where she studied environmental studies and fine art.
 Lina is a visual artist who works in pencil, oils, acrylics, and digital mediums.

 Aisha Green has over 15 years of experience working with a range of nonprofit, arts, and community-based organizations committed to social justice.
 She is currently the Operations/Office Manager at Justice for Children and Youth—a community legal aid clinic and childrens’ rights organization.